jadecobra/python_tdd_exercises/source/setup/index.rst

 start here
 #################################################################################

 I spend some time to set up my computer to make it easier to write programs_.
-Do not worry, you only have to do this once.
+I only have to do this once on a computer.

 ----